-The Public Safety Department will provide vehicular or pedestrian escorts to the garages, lots, and surrounding Medical Campus buildings during night and weekend hours upon request.
-Escorts are subject to availability by calling the Command and Control Center at 617-358-4444.
+The Public Safety Department will provide escorts to the garages, lots, and surrounding Medical Campus buildings during night and weekend hours upon request.
+Escorts are subject to availability by calling the Department of Public Safety at 617-358-4444.

 Domestic and Dating Violence and Stalking Prevention